local-h0st/local-h0st/README.md

 *I would say something non-esense like " my next nickname would = "PureLov3" ( maybe , haha ) " or so , I am not sure*

-**I am a college student from SEU , who majors in Computer Science and I have a fever in Web Security you know , and I am a CTFer ( though I still lack experience , lol , but that would not b a problem )**
+**I am a college student from SEU , who majors in Computer Science and I have a fever in Web Security you know : )**

+**I am a CTFer ( though I still lack experience , lol , but that would not beeeee a problem )**

 **My Plans:**
 1. Steganography in Files